HelmchenLabSoftware/Cascade/README.md

 >
 >  The datasets used to train the "Global EXC model" include diverse indicators (GCaMP6f, GCaMP6s, OGB-1, GCaMP5k, Cal-520, R-CaMP1.07 and jRCaMP) and diverse brain regions (visual cortex, somatosensory cortex, hippocampus, several areas in the zebrafish forebrain and olfactory bulb).
 The olfactory bulb dataset also includes some inhibitory neurons, which were included in the training dataset because their spike-to-calcium relationship is similar to the excitatory datasets.
 Interneuron datasets (datasets #22-#26) were not included in the training dataset because their inclusion would compromise the overall performance of the global model for excitatory neurons.

-#### What does the "smoothing" for some of the models mean?
+#### What does the **smoothing** parameter for the models mean?

-> The ground truth used to train the model has been slightly smoothed with a Gaussian kernel.
+> The ground truth which has been used to train the model has been slightly smoothed with a Gaussian kernel.
 This is a processing step which helps the deep network to learn quicker and more reliably.
 However, this also means that the predictions will be smoothed in a similar fashion.
 How to choose these parameters optimally?
 >
-> From our experience, at a frame rate of 7.5 Hz, a smoothing kernel with standard deviation of 100-200 ms is appropriate.
+> From our experience, at a frame rate of 7.5 Hz, a smoothing kernel with standard deviation of 200 ms is appropriate.
 At 30 Hz, a smoothing kernel of 50 ms works well.
-If the calcium imaging quality is not ideal, it can make sense to increase the standard deviation of the smoothing kernel.
-In the end, one has to make a trade-off between reliability and optimal learning (more smoothing) and temporal precision (less smoothing of the ground truth).
+If the calcium imaging quality is not ideal, it can make sense to increase the smoothing kernel standard deviation.
+In the end, it is always a trade-off between reliability and optimal learning (more smoothing) and temporal precision (less smoothing of the ground truth).
+The impact of temporal smoothing on the quality of the inference is discussed in Extended Data Fig. 9 in the [paper](https://www.nature.com/articles/s41593-021-00895-5).
 >
-> If you use our suggested default specifications, you should be good!
+> However, if you use our suggested default specifications, you should be good!

 #### What does the "causal" mean for some of the models?